nuxt-modules/og-image/README.md

 Allows you to generate images at runtime in production.
 This uses a headless browser to generate images and may have deployment issues.

+⚠️ This is experimental and will likely not work in all environments.

 ## Examples